OPPO uplifts customer experience by launching dedicated WhatsApp service for users across the GCC

 To connect with OPPO’s WhatsApp service center, customers can visit the OPPO website.
 This initiative underscores OPPO’s commitment to providing exceptional service and support to its valued customers throughout the GCC.

 In addition to WhatsApp support, OPPO offers a range of contactless service tools to enhance customer convenience.
-Users can access Live Chat directly through the OPPO website for immediate assistance or reach out via phone at (00800100242) in Qatar.
+Users can access Live Chat directly through the OPPO website for immediate assistance or reach out via phone in the UAE at (8000 320677).
 For email inquiries, customers can contact ....

-For those who prefer offline support, OPPO has service centers located throughout Qatar.
+For those who prefer offline support, OPPO has service centers located throughout the UAE and Qatar.
 Customers can visit support.oppoto find the nearest location and learn more about the services available.

 OPPO remains committed to enhancing customer experience through innovative and accessible service solutions.
 By introducing WhatsApp support and expanding our range of contactless tools, we aim to ensure that our customers receive prompt and effective assistance, no matter where they are.
 This initiative reflects our dedication to providing exceptional service and support, reinforcing OPPO’s promise to prioritize customer satisfaction in the GCC region.